Updated August 9, 2023

 Find the present value of the projected cash flows using NPV/XNPV formulas (discussed in our Excel classes).

-Projected cash flows of the firm are divided into two parts –
+The projected cash flows of the firm divide into two parts:

 - Explicit Period (the period for which FCFF Formula was calculated – till 2013E)

 - Period after the explicit period (post 2013E)

 The Concept of Enterprise Value Calculation

-The concept of present value implies that ‘a dollar today is worth more than a dollar tomorrow (assuming a positive interest rate).
-For example, US$1.00 in a savings account today earning 5% will be worth US$1.05 one year from today.
-Similarly, Rs1.05 one year from today, assuming a 5% investment rate, is equal to Rs1.00 today.
+The concept of present value implies that a dollar today is worth more than a dollar tomorrow (assuming a positive interest rate).
+For example, US$1.00 in a savings account today, earning 5%, will be worth US$1.05 one year from today.
+Similarly, Rs 1.05 one year from today, assuming a 5% investment rate, equals Rs 1.00 today.

 Enterprise Value Calculation of a single cash flow